 If you haven’t already, you need to get yourself some social media accounts on the following platforms (depending on your side hustle skill):

-If you're skill is largely online, stick with Facebook, Twitter, LinkedIn and Google + at a minimum.
-If you're skill involves anything visual, ie, web designer, graphic designer, photographer etc, then you'll definitely want a Pinterest and Instagram account too.
+If your skill is largely online, stick with LinkedIn and Substack at a minimum.
+If your skill involves anything visual, ie, web designer, graphic designer, photographer, etc., then you’ll definitely want a Pinterest and Instagram account too.

 I won’t go into detail on how to use them, because that’s a whole other blog post (and course!) but if you want to know more, check out this website: www.socialmediaexaminer.com

-Once you've got yourself set up on these platforms, you'll want to go and follow other people doing your skill or that are similar.
-For example, if you're a freelance writer, follow other writers, novelists and editors.
-If you're a graphic designer, follow other graphic designer's, logo companies etc.
+Once you’ve got yourself set up on these platforms, you’ll want to go and follow other people doing your skill or those who are similar.
+For example, if you’re a freelance writer, follow other writers, novelists, and editors.
+If you’re a graphic designer, follow other graphic designers, logo designers, etc.

 Start interacting now.